Carbon neutral vs greenpower

 Which providers offer carbon neutral energy?

-Here are the providers in Australia that offer to offset customers’ usage with the purchase of carbon credits.
+Here are some of the providers in Australia that offer to offset customers’ usage with the purchase of carbon credits.
 Not all retailers offer this service by default, although most do.
 Check with your preferred provider to make sure you’re definitely getting it.

 • AGL